oscarbenjamin/fcp/src/slides1.md

 ## C assignment

-You will complete the C assignment working in pairs.
+You will complete the first C assignment individually.
+The second assignment will be done in pairs.
+Then the last will be done individually again.

 I will randomly assign the pairs (within cohort) once you have submited the basic C test.
 If you don't submit I won't pair you up with anyone.

-The assignment will then be assessed by viva (interview) in week 21.

-You will submit the same code jointly but are expected to separately write a short report explaining what you have done.
+I will also assign each pair to a TA who will be your supervisor for the rest of the unit.

 ## Plagiarism

 We had problems with plagiarism the year before last:

 - Fine to work together when not doing assignments
-- Obviously fine to work with your partner.
+- Obviously fine to work with your partner when doing the pair assignment.
 - Please do NOT work with other pairs.
 - Do not share your code with anyone.
 - (We will check for plagiarism)